jbhunt/parallel-pyspin/README.md

 # 3. Usage #
 ## 3.1.
 Streaming ##
 ### 3.1.1.
 Creating a video stream ###
 This example demonstrates how to use the `llpyspin.capture.VideoStream` class to create a video stream for a single camera.
 This class operates almost exactly like OpenCV's [VideoCapture](https://docs.opencv.org/3.4/d8/dfe/classcv_1_1VideoCapture.html) class in that is has many of the same methods and functionality.
-Video streams are asynchronous.
+Multiple video streams cannot be synchronized with each other.

 ```python
 >>> from llpyspin.capture import VideoStream